rtronnback/rtronnback.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Version Control Theory, GitHub University, 2028 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Master in Cognitive Science and Artificial Intelligence, Tilburg University, 2024
-* B.S. in GitHub, GitHub University, 2012
+* Bachelor in Cognitive Science and Artificial Intelligence, Tilburg University, 2019

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
+* Independent Research Advisor
-  * GitHub University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * European Commission, DG CNECT, 07/2023 – 01/2024
+  * Providing research and advisory services regarding technical aspects of Artificial Intelligence systems, and how this may interact with the European Artificial Intelligence Act.

+* Blue Book Trainee in AI Policy
+  * European Commission, DG CNECT, 10/2022 – 02/2023
+  * Responsible for various research tasks concerning the standardization of AI regulatory requirements, emerging technologies such as Brain Computer Interfaces, and sustainability of AI.

+* Junior AI Specialist
+  * Arcadis NL, 2019 - 2020
+  * Duties included: Development of Computer Vision models for infrastructure tasks, such as road detection from satellite imagery, detection of animals for ecological purposes and technical solutions for municipalities.

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
+* Python, R, SQL, C++
-* Skill 3
+* Machine Learning
+  * Pytorch & TensorFlow
+  * LLMs, Computer Vision
+* Data Science and Analysis
+  * Web Scraping, Visualization, Image Processing

 Publications
 ======